Osoba v The Chief Constable of Hertfordshire Constabulary UKEAT/0055/13/BAPosted In: Case Law

 Type of Claim / JurisdictionDiscrimination and Equality

 The Claimant was approaching 30 years service as a police officer with the Respondent and therefore was eligible to retire.
 It was necessary to make redundancies and/or redeployments and the Claimant was asked if he was thinking of retiring and, if not, whether he wanted to stay in his current role or be redeployed.
 The Claimant said he wanted to stay.
 The Claimant was made redundant after he scored less than others when tested against a matrix of skills.
 The Claimant brought a claim in the Employment Tribunal against the Respondent for age discrimination.
-He contended that the matrix was
+He contended that the matrix was deliberately manipulated to secure the result that he would obtain fewer points than colleagues and

 Already a subscriber?